PowerShell/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 ### Uninstalling resources

 `Uninstall-PSResource` will be available to remove installed resources.

+>[!NOTE]
-Uninstalling dependencies will be something to consider in the future.
+>Uninstalling dependencies automatically will be something to consider in the future.

 ## Alternate Proposals and Considerations